MD Helicopters to deliver Cayuse Warrior helicopters to Nigerian Army

 The Nigerian Air Force (NAF) is getting 12 AH-1Z Vipers helicopters.
 The army, UH-1D Hueys, and now MD Helicopters, saved from bankruptcy by the Nigerian army with an order for 36 Cayuse Warrior light attack helicopters.

-The largest one time acquisition of aircrafts in the history of the NAF.
+The largest one-time acquisition of aircraft in the history of the NAF.
 The company is taking in more than 120 new employees to fulfil this order.

-Brad Pedersen, MDH president and CEO said, “We are grateful for the trust of the Nigerian government and are pleased to showcase our purpose built, light attack aircraft solution to Nigeria and the world.”
+Brad Pedersen, MDH president/CEO said, “We are grateful for the trust of the Nigerian government and are pleased to showcase our purpose-built, light attack aircraft solution to Nigeria and the world.”